Last Updated on March 1, 2026 by Emily Hopkins

-The NHR (Non-Habitual-Residency) tax regime has been one of the major draws for expats looking to relocate to Portugal.
-Launched in 2009, this regime’s main objective was to attract foreign nationals, particularly those who wanted to reduce their tax obligations.
-With the old tax regime having closed its doors to new applicants in January 2024, the new Portugal NHR 2.0 took up.
+The NHR (Non-Habitual Residency) tax regime has remained one of the biggest attractions for expats planning to relocate to Portugal.
+Introduced in 2009, the Portuguese government designed this tax incentive program to attract foreign nationals, especially professionals and retirees seeking to reduce their tax obligations.
+After the original NHR regime closed to new applicants in January 2024, Portugal introduced the new Portugal NHR 2.0 tax regime to continue attracting international talent and investment.

 What’s new with this new tax incentive?
 What does it mean for expats who were interested in relocating to Portugal courtesy of the old tax regime?
 This post gives you an exclusive look at the new NHR program.
 Stay tuned for all the details!